 There are a number of practical considerations when shooting cars that will make or break your production.

 Do you have permission?
-Filming on the road, with cameras hanging off the back of cars can only be conducted with the correct local permissions and normally require roads to be temporarily shut down.
-Different councils take different amounts of time to organise this and costs vary.
+Filming on the road, with cameras hanging off the back of cars can only be done with the correct local permissions and normally require roads to be temporarily shut down.
+Different councils take different amounts of time to organise this and costs can vary significantly.
 However, if you don't do this properly you won't be correctly insured and could face criminal charges.
 Don't risk it!

-There are certain setups you can shoot from legally from the back of a car without permission.
+There are certain setups you can shoot legally from the back of a car without permission.
 It's something you often see on Top Gear when filming on public roads.
-They use a vehicle which has a removable back window and place the tripod on a flat surface with a cameraman strapped in securely.
-We've done similar things in the past for the likes of Bentley for their GT Continental adverts.
+They use a vehicle which has a removable back window and place the tripod on a flat surface, with a cameraman strapped-in securely.
+We've done similar things in the past for the likes of Bentley, for their GT Continental adverts.

-Drone photography may be the answer, depending on if you are in a built up area or out in the wilderness.
+Drone photography may be the answer, depending on whether you are in a built-up area or out in the wilderness.
 A good drone operator and camera can add a huge amount of production value to a car shoot and is fast becoming essential when dealing with video content production budgets rather than big commercial shoots where locking down entire roads just isn't financially feasible.

 Find a private estate

 Alternatively you need to find a private estate to work on (like this piece of content for Mini).
-If you're working on a private piece of land you are free to do a lot more, providing the land owner has given you consent.
-You can find large areas of the countryside in Scotland and Wales are owned by someone who will happily let you rent the area for the day and drive around as you please.
+If you're working on a private piece of land, you are free to do a lot more, provided the land owner has given you prior consent.
+Large areas of the countryside in Scotland and Wales are owned by someone who will happily let you rent the area for the day and drive around as you please.
 Somewhere like Longcross is fantastic for a car commercial.
-Obviously, if you're driving fast or performing any dangerous stunts then ensure that you have medical support as well as experienced and qualified drivers on set.
+Obviously, if you're driving fast or performing any dangerous stunts, then ensure that you have medical support as well as experienced and qualified drivers on set.

 Customised camera tracking vehicles are a fantastic way to enhance a car commercial.
 Whilst expensive, these teams can get the highest quality cameras moving at up to 80 miles per hour alongside whatever car you are filming.
-The end result can be tremendously exciting, and in the right editors hands can make your car commercial.
+The end result can be tremendously exciting, and in the right editor's hands, can really make your car commercial stand out.
 Check out 'Camera Cars' with Iain May if you're looking for the best in the business.